-During lunch, milk may be purchased as an "Ala Carte" item.
-A variety of other "Ala Carte" items are also available for purchase at Woodrow Wilson and Kennedy JR. High Schools.
-Students have the option of paying for "Ala Carte" items as they come through the serving line or through their online account, no charging will be allowed.
-Parents are encouraged to pay in advance by going to www.MyPaymentsPlus.com.
+During lunch, milk may be purchased as an "A la carte" item.
+A variety of other "A la carte" items are also available for purchase at Woodrow Wilson and Kennedy JR. High Schools.
+Students have the option of paying for "A la carte" items through their online account, no charging will be allowed.
+Parents/guardians are encouraged to pay in advance.
 For non-online account deposits, envelopes are also available in the office and can be turned into the office or to the Food Service Account Clerk.
 Please call 585-3666 for any questions regarding your student's account.